mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/release-notes/index.md

 - The auto-provisioner can be now uninstalled if the `autoProvisioning.disabled` is set to `true` after the initial installation.
 - Use the correct GPG key when installing FIPS RPM packages in an air-gapped environment.
 - Include the missing `docker.io/mesosphere/pause:3.2` needed for air-gapped FIPS installation.
-- Allow for using custom CA when generating certificates for the Kubernetes control plane by copying `ca.crt` and `ca.key` files from `extras/pki` in the working directory.
+- Allow for using custom CA when generating certificates for the Kubernetes control plane by copying `ca.crt` and `ca.key` files from `extras/pki` in the working directory, See the [Konvoy documentation][konvoy-ccontrol-plane-certificates].

 #### API